delboy96/pzagency-task/README.md

    RewriteBase /pza/pzagencytask/public/
    _routes/web.php:_
    $basePath = 'pza/pzagencytask/public';
    In lack of time, I couldn't make this universal and dynamic.
 Hope you wouldn't mind!
+5. If needed - composer install

 ### Description
 ##### Simple blog application with users, posts and comments.
 Only registered users can post blogs and leave comments.
 Also they can edit and delete their blogs and comments.